Sreekee/Nvidia/README.md

 `documents` in each lab directory contains the same lab description and sample solution write-up `.pdf` documents as in the DLI Teaching Kit `.zip` package.

 #### Baseline sample code
 `sample_code` in each each lab directory contains the baseline training model solution (as well as instructions to run) described in the lab descriptions.
 These baseline models render a baseline score for the given data set that students are suggested to outperform.
-The `sample_code` is designed to be given to students when the lab is assigned.
+The `sample_code` is designed to be given to students when the lab is assigned. *Basic instructions for setting up an AWS environment with the provided credits are included in this folder*

 #### Lab solutions
 `solution_code` in each lab directory contains an example implementation of approaches that improve the model performance.
 These solutions were developed by real students who took the Deep Learning curriculum course at NYU.
 Some solutions may require additional, undocumented instructions to properly execute.
 Unlike the `sample_code`, some solution samples are not designed to run "out-of-box", but should still provide useful examples of solutions using a variety of techniques for both instructors and students to learn from.
-However, the software structure remains the same as `sample_code` and uses the same execution script in the `sample_code` `Readme`s to run.
+However, the software structure remains the same as `sample_code` and uses the same execution script in the `sample_code` `Readme`s to run. *Basic instructions for setting up an AWS environment with the provided credits are included in this folder*
 Note that for each lab, the sample solution code corresponds to only the 1st "lab*n*_*labName*_solution1.pdf" solution write-up.
 These solution write-ups are found in both the Teaching Kit `.zip` package and the `documents` folder in each lab directory in this repository.

 #### Cloning and accessing the labs/solutions